NVIDIA-RTX/NRI/README.md

 Notes:
 - *Xlib* and *Wayland* can be both enabled
-- Minimal supported client is Windows 8.1+.
-Windows 7 support requires minimal effort and can be added by request
+- Minimal supported client is Windows 8.1+

 ## CMAKE OPTIONS